dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-5.md

 kubectl --kubeconfig kubeconfigs/dal-indigo-core-1 -n frigate scale deploy frigate --replicas=1
 ```

-For Frigate to work correctly, the kernel module version must match the library version bundled into the Friagte container.
+For Frigate to work correctly, the kernel module version must match the library version bundled into the Frigate container.
 If not you will get `HAILO_INVALID_DRIVER_VERSION` errors in Frigate.

 If the above `HAILO_INVALID_DRIVER_VERSION` error happens, there are two choices:
 * Maintain a custom Talos image with the version Frigate uses